Updated: Oct 1

 Worker's compensation insurance - This is only needed if you have employees.

 General liability - This may only be needed if your practice has a brick-and-mortar location.

 That's it!
-The 8 step map for nurse practitioners needing incorporate their practice.
+The 8-step map for nurse practitioners needing to incorporate their practice.
 Neighborhood Nurse has access to both legal and business resources that can help guide you through this process.
 In our next post, we will take the process a step further and will walk through the insurance credentialing process.